fridachenjiyue/fridachenjiyue/README.md

 - Designed RL-based policies for dynamic resource allocation
 - Focused on decision-making under uncertainty and operational constraints
 - Paper accepted at IISE Annual Conference 2026 (to be presented)
+- This is ongoing work, currently being extended toward journal submission.

 ## Publication
 Chen, J. (2024).
 The Investigation on Anime-Themed Recommendation Systems.